errael/splice9/README.md

 #### D: diffs off

 The command `D: diffs off` has embedded status information.
 When `Splice9` is diffing files there is a `*` displayed after the `D:`; this is shown in the image above.
 When the `*` is displayed, clicking on this command (or using the shortcut), turns off diffing.
+When diffing is turned off, this command returns to the previously active diff state.

 #### s: toggle scrollbind